owjd03/tp/docs/DeveloperGuide.md

 age, salary, relationship status, etc.).
 * **Tag**: A label applied to a client profile which provides additional information about a client.
 * **Command**: A typed instruction given to the system to perform an action (e.g. list, add, find, delete).
-* **Offline**: The ability to use the system without an internet connection.
 * **Prefix**: A two-or-three letter code followed by a / (e.g., n/, p/, ip/) used in commands to specify which data field the user wants to work with.
 * **Parameter**: The value provided by the user after a prefix.
-E.g. in the command add n/John Doe, John Doe is the parameter for the n/ prefix.
+E.g. in the partial command `add n/John Doe`, John Doe is the parameter for the n/ prefix.
 * **Case-Insensitive**: A type of search or comparison that ignores the difference between uppercase and lowercase letters.
 E.g. a case-insensitive search for john would match john, John, and jOhN.
 * **Operator**: A symbol (>, >=, <, <=, =) used in the filter command to perform numerical or date-based comparisons,